damaratix/sans-holiday-hack-2021/sources/challenge7.md

 $ cd hash_extender
 $ make
 ```
 We now have an executable called `hash_extender`.
-To work in a more ordered envirnment, you should copy it into the same directory of the two zipfiles.
+To work in a more ordered environment, you should copy it into the same directory of the two zipfiles.

 Now that **hash_extender** is ready to work, we can start the hijacking process.
 This is what you will need.
 1. hash_extender script